Common ragweed is found throughout the United States, causing problems

 Tropic croton is an upright, branching annual broadleaf with serrated

-hairy as the related species, wooly croton.
-Its gray-brown seed
+as the related species, wooly croton.
+Its gray-brown seed are a

-to other morningglory species, tall morningglory has a vining,
+other morningglory species, tall morningglory has a vining, prostrate

-prostrate appearance that envelopes the peanut canopy.
-Tall morningglory
+appearance that envelopes the peanut canopy.
+Tall morningglory possesses

-possesses heart-shaped leaves with over-lapping lobes at the base
+heart-shaped leaves with over-lapping lobes at the base and slightly

 SMALL FLOWER MORNINGGLORY